vfarcic/devops26/manuscript/17-progressive-delivery.md

 # Choosing The Right Deployment Strategy

-I> This chapter is co-authored by Carlos Sanchez.
+I> This chapter is co-authored by **Carlos Sanchez**.

-W> The examples in this chapter work with any Jenkins X flavor (static or serverless) and with any hosting vendor (e.g., AWS, AKS, GKE, on-prem, etc.).
+W> The examples in this chapter should work with any Jenkins X flavor (static or serverless) and with any hosting vendor (e.g., AWS, AKS, GKE, on-prem, etc.).

 So far, we performed many deployments of our releases.
 All those created from master branches were deployed to the staging environment and a few reached production through manual promotions.
 Nevertheless, with exception of serverless deployments with Knative, we did not have a say in how an application is deployed.
 We just assumed that the default method employed by Jenkins X is the correct one.
 As it happens, the default deployment process used by Jenkins X happens to be the default or, to be more precise, the most commonly used deployment process in Kubernetes.
-However, that does not necessarily mean that the default deployment is the right deployment for all your applications.
+However, that does not necessarily mean that the default deployment is the right one for all our applications.

 For many people, deploying applications is transparent or even irrelevant.
 If you are a developer, you might be focused on writing code and allowing magic to happen.
 By magic, I mean letting other people and departments figuring out how to deploy your code.
 Similarly, you might be oblivious to deployments if you are a tester or you have some other role not directly related to system administration, operations, or infrastructure.
 Now, I doubt that you are one of the oblivious.
 The chances are that you would not be even reading this if that's the case.
 If, against all chances, you do belong to the deployment-is-not-my-thing group, the only thing I can say is that you are terribly wrong.